What is an athletic trainer (AT)?

 Certified athletic trainers specialize in preventing, managing and rehabilitating injured athletes.
-In the high school setting athletic trainers develop injury prevention and athletic conditioning programs, perform skilled injury evaluations and first response treatment for acute injuries and prepare athlete for practice and competition.
-After injuries the athletic trainer develops a specific rehabilitation plan to return the athlete to the field as quickly and safely as possible.
-Athletic trainers also provide a vital communication link between the injured athlete, the physician and the coaches to determine when it’s right to return to play.
+In the high school setting ATs develop injury prevention and athletic conditioning programs, perform skilled injury evaluations and first response treatment for acute injuries and prepare athletes for practice and competition.
+After injuries the AT develops a specific rehabilitation plan to return the athlete to the field as quickly and safely as possible.
+AT also provide a vital communication link between the injured athlete, the physician and the coaches to determine when it’s right to return to play.

 When should your son or daughter see the athletic trainer?

-Your student-athlete should see the athletic trainer as soon as an injury has occurred.
-The athletic trainer is at the school during practices and games so your student-athlete will be able to be seen immediately after an injury has occurred in most cases.
+Your student-athlete should see the AT as soon as an injury has occurred.
+The AT is at the school during practices and games so your student-athlete will be able to be seen immediately after an injury has occurred in most cases.
 The sooner an injury is seen the quicker the recovery process can begin.

 What if the injury occurs when the athletic trainer can not be reached?

-If the injury was sustained at an away event or off-site practice, please have your son or daughter see the athletic trainer the following school day.
+If the injury was sustained at an away event or off-site practice, please have your son or daughter see the AT the following school day.
 Follow the R.I.C.E. guidelines until your student-athlete can be seen.

 Rest the injured body part with minimal activity

 Ice for 20 minutes an hour for pain and swelling